 The best way to prevent viral encephalitis is to take precautions to avoid exposure to viruses that can cause the disease:

 - Practice good hygiene.
-Wash hands frequently and thoroughly with soap and water, particularly after using the restroom and before and after meals.
+Wash hands frequently and thoroughly with soap and water, particularly after using the toilet and before and after meals.

 - Don't share utensils.
 Don't share tableware and beverages.